-- Verification with a Canadian Pharmacy Regulatory Authority
+1. Verification with a Canadian Pharmacy Regulatory Authority

-NAPRA is a key partner with NABP for the .pharmacy program in Canada.
-Any Canadian pharmacy business or organization seeking to obtain a .pharmacy domain name can apply through the .Pharmacy Verified Websites Program website.
+NAPRA is a key partner with NABP for the .Pharmacy Verified Websites Program in Canada.
+Any Canadian pharmacy business or organization seeking to obtain a ".pharmacy" domain name can apply through the .Pharmacy Verified Websites Program website.
 As the program continues to grow and gain recognition by the public, it will become an increasingly valuable means of identifying safe and legitimate online pharmacies and information sources for the public.